-In a typical reverse engineering process such as segmentation, fitting, surface continuity, integration, and reconstruction, once a point cloud has been reduced it would primarily be used to determine the most likely data segmentation, followed by surface fitting, integration, and finally, surface reconstruction(more discussion can be shown in [9]).
+In a typical reverse engineering process such as segmentation, fitting, surface continuity, integration, and reconstruction, once a point cloud has been reduced it would be used to firstly to determine the most likely data segmentation, followed by surface fitting, integration and finally surface reconstruction(more discussion can be shown in [14]).
 Thus three tests have been performed on different data types based on these processes.
-First of all, the performance of the reduction algorithm is assessed by fitting a surface to the data points pre- and post-reduction using standard least squares (LS)[10].
+Firstly, the performance of the reduction algorithm is assessed by fitting a surface to the data points pre- and post-reduction using standard least squares (LS) [18].
 The expectation here is that if the method is performing well, the resulting LS fit should improve as the data is reduced.
 The error metric is taken as the average of the orthogonal distances between the fitted surface and the points.
-The second test is to apply the segmentation processes pre- and post-reduction using the proposed method.
-Finally, the effects of the data reduction algorithm on the process of surface reconstruction are considered.
+The second test is to apply the segmentation processes pre- and post-reduction using the proposed method [18].
+Finally, the effects of the data reduction algorithm on the process of surface reconstruction is considered.

 There are three user defined parameters within the data reduction process, λ , ξ , η .
-To find a suitable value of these parameters, we test the proposed algorithm using different data sets under changing the parameters $\xi = \eta$.
-The reduction ratio of the given data is changed, decreasing both ξ and η , increases the reduction ratio (R ratio(%)) (see Table (1) (a, b)).
-For example, when ξ =0.5, the reduction ratio (17% of planar set, 14% of cylinder set, 7% of sphere set, and 7% of cone set of points) is smaller than when ξ =0.1 (51% of planar set, 70% of cylinder set, 73% of sphere set, and 70% of cone set of points), but the fitting process becomes unstable for small ξ .
-Here the thresholds for the experiments were fixed at ξ = η =0.1, where these values give always accurate results and are stable in all tested cases as shown in Table (1) (a, b).
-However λ , and μ are fixed at 0.025 and 200 respectively
+To find a suitable value of these parameters, we test the proposed algorithm using different data sets (as shown in Figs 6(a)-11(a)) under changing the parameters $\xi = \eta$.
+The reduction ratio of the given data is changed, decreasing both ξ and η , increases the reduction ratio (see Table 1(a, b)).
+For example, when $\xi = 0.5$, the reduction ratio (17% of planar set, 14% of cylinder set, 7% of sphere set, and 7% of cone set of points) is smaller than when $\xi = 0.1$ (51% of planar set, 70% of cylinder set, 73% of sphere set, and 70% of cone set of points), but the fitting process becomes unstable for small ξ .
+Here the thresholds for the experiments were fixed at $\xi = \eta = 0.1$, where these values give always accurate results and are stable in all tested cases as shown in Table 1 (a, b).
+However λ , and μ are fixed at 0.025 and 200 respectively.